Fundraising concert raises £2,500 for life-preserving treatment for former Leighton Buzzard Oberver reporter's son

 Rachel explained: “As his parents, we simply cannot justify putting him through something that would destroy all his natural defences when there is no guarantee it would work long-term and because it would definitely severely harm him.
 Robin's immune system is currently in great shape - he hasn't been ill once during his treatment and is eating very well.”

-So far the couple has raised nearly £175,000 to access the treatment which is available in Spain for £500,000, over a seven-month course.
+So far the couple has raised around £300,000 of the half a million pound treatment which is available in Spain, over a seven-month course.

 Advertisement